sieugene/mf-nextjs/README.md

 Adding dockerization, typescript, env.

 > **About the recent update**
-Added SSR support, but only in dev mode, no idea why it doesn't work in production.
+Added SSR support, fixed work in production mode, more details in utils/appConnector.js.

 ------------